emacsway/emacsway.github.io/_sources/en/storm-orm.txt

 Storm ORM does not convert values immediately, at the time of loading the object.
 Instead, it simply wraps the value in the wrapper (adapter) - the Variable class.

-It allows you:
+This approach allows you:

 - Control the assignment and access policy.
-- Optimize resource consumption (call-by-need lazy conversion which delays the conversion until its value is needed).
+- Optimize resource consumption (call-by-need lazy conversion will delay the action until the value is needed).
-- Keep the initial value of each attribute, observe its changes, perform rollback at the object level.
+- Keep the initial value of each attribute, observe the changes, perform rollback at the object level.
 - Watch for value changes (the observer) and update related objects.
 - Synchronize the value of the object with the value of the database record.
 - Implement "Defensive Programming" and prevent assignment of invalid value.
 You are not able to forget validation before to save anymore.
 This solves "G22: Make Logical Dependencies Physical" [#fncc]_ and "G31: Hidden Temporal Couplings" [#fncc]_.
-- Validate the value only when assigning it from the outside, but not from the database.
+- Validate the value only when it is assigned from the outside, but not from the database.
 This eliminates the problem of the impossibility of re-saving the objects when validation rules are changed.
 - Convert the value to the required representation, depending on the context of the usage (Python or DB).

 The last one, however, has some nuances.